RAJESH-satya/Consumer-Goods-Analytics-SQL-Driven-Business-Intelligence/README.md

 - [Dashboard Overview](#dashboard-overview)
 - [Key Learnings](#key-learnings)

+## Data Sources

+- **SQL Dataset**:
+  The dataset was provided in the form of SQL table definitions and data inserts.
+All queries were written using this dataset structure.
+  You can find the complete SQL schema and sample data in the [`data.sql`](./data.sql) file included in this repository.

 ## 1. Market Presence by Region
 **Objective**: Identify in which APAC markets the customer **“Atliq Exclusive”** operates.